Magdoll/CoSA/README.md

 ## What is CoSA

-CoSA is a set of Python and R scripts for analyzing [GISAID](http://gisaid.org/) SARS-CoV-2 sequences.
+CoSA is a set of Python and R scripts for analyzing SARS-CoV-2 sequences.

+For now, I'm only beginnig with [GISAID](http://gisaid.org/) data which hosts the largest number of submissions.
+I'm going to gradually look into adding other sources (ex: [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)) and how to best combine multiple sources.

-This repository only hosts the code and the meta-analysis from GISAID data.
+This repository only hosts the code and the meta-analysis.
 To reproduce the results, you will need to be a registered GISAID user and download the fasta sequences and metadata CSV yourself.

 ## CoSA Report for GISAID 2020-03-25